-Depending on the size of the proposed structure and other buildings on the property, applications are reviewed by either the Town Board chair or by attendance at a regularly scheduled Town meeting.
+Depending on the size of the proposed structure and other buildings on the property, applications are reviewed by either the Town Board Chair or by attendance at a regularly scheduled Plan Commission or Town Board meeting.

 Springdale's accessory building permit does not replace Dane County's zoning permit or the building permit which may be required.